tom7ly/distributed-ratelimiter/README.md

 It takes time for all services to be ready, and as such, the gateway-lb, which initiates a healthcheck polling on startup, wont allow any requests to pass through and will respond with an error saying which services are up.
 It takes about 30 seconds for all services to become ready.

-## Note3
-If the frontend crashes on startup, simply refresh the browser, it's because the services weren't up in time and I didnt manage to add a check for that yet.

 # How the Ratelimiters work:
 The environment has ratelimit-instances and ratelimit-services